Storm Tamers!

 Incoming storm fronts provide smooth airflows that help build storms and also maintain a storms' strength and ferocity once formed.
 Newly formed storms could last just minutes or many hours and even days.

-Wind intensity and local terrain characteristics greatly determines storm creation.
+Wind intensity and local terrain characteristics greatly determines how storms are created.
 However, severe storms do not form nine out of ten times given what appears to be the same conditions and area.

-Severe storms rarely form in areas that naturally provide smooth airflow obstacles.
-Mountainous regions, heavily forested areas and downtown cities with large buildings seldom have severe storms.
+Severe storms rarely form in areas that naturally provide smooth airflow obstacles such as mountainous regions, heavily forested areas and downtown cities with large buildings.
 Surely this is evidence that blocking or interfering with wind flows alters storm formation.

-Therefore, we intend on artificially interfering with those airflows which will stop the formation of the storm's "engine".
-Thus preventing storms forming into self-sustaining dangerous levels.
+Therefore, we intend on artificially interfering with those airflows to stop the formation of the storm's "engine".
+Thus preventing storms from forming into self-sustaining dangerous levels.

 How?
-By using multiple airplanes that will create airborne obstacles that will block the smooth incoming airflows from becoming storms.
+By using multiple airplanes that will create airborne distruptions to the smooth incoming airflows which create storms.

 We'll use multiple aircraft flying together to "mix up" the incoming airflows feeding the storm.
 Multiple aircraft flying in formation, either as a group or one after the other, at different altitudes, speeds and orientation relative to the airflows will provide sufficient disruption to block each storm type's formation.